Immunet

-Immunet is a free, cloud-based, community-driven antivirus application, using the ClamAV and its own engine.
+Immunet was a free, cloud-based, community-driven antivirus application, using the ClamAV and its own engine.
 The software is complementary with existing antivirus software.
 In January 2011 Immunet was acquired by Sourcefire.

 The application is free-of-charge, although a commercial version is available.
 It claims to be lightweight and provides always up-to-date protection against the threats.
 Virus signature files are stored in the cloud, not on individual computers, so signature downloads are not required.
 Once a virus is detected and blocked for one user, all other Immunet users receive the same protection almost instantly.
 The software is noted for its ability to allow individual users to easily author their own signatures.

 Products

 Immunet was previously provided by Sourcefire in two editions, Free (for personal use), and Plus (for commercial use).
 As of June 10, 2014, the commercial version was discontinued, though Cisco (having acquired SourceFire) continued to support the free version.

 At version 3.0 as of 2014, Immunet Free offers protection based upon the virus definitions in the cloud, and an option to include the ClamAV off-line virus definitions for use when not connected to the Internet.
 Immunet advises that the free version be used alongside another antivirus program, and supports several particular such programs in the sense that they co-install properly and work in tandem during normal operations without any obvious interference or resource drag.
 This is a significant difference between Immunet and other contemporary antivirus products.